samplecount/shake-cabal-build/README.md

 `./shake .scrub` calls your build script's `clean` target and removes the Cabal sandbox and all build products.

-`./shake .init` initializes the sandbox and configures your package.
+`./shake .init` initialises the sandbox and configures your package.
 This might be necessary sometimes but usually you don't need that command.

 Running `./shake` with any argument not starting with a `.` runs your build script with the arguments passed on the command line, usually Shake options and targets to build.